Orbifolds and orbibundles in complex hyperbolic geometry: Orbibundles and the Euler number

 Thinking of $\BB^2$ as the unit disc in $\CC$ centered at $0$, we have $\Gamma=\langle \xi \rangle$, where $\xi = \exp(2\pi i/n)$.
 The number $n$ is the {\bf order} of the point $x$.
 If $n=1$, then $\Gamma={1}$ and the point is regular.
 In the case $n\geq 2$, the quotient $\BB^2/\Gamma$ is a cone with cone point of angle $2\pi/n$.

 The orbifolds we are interested in are compact and, therefore, have a finite number of singular points.
-In this section, when we consider a $2$-orbifold $B$, we assumme that it is connected, compact, and oriented.
-Moreover, $x_1,\ldots, x_n$ denote the singular points.
+In this section, when we consider a $2$-orbifold $B$, we assume that it is connected, compact, and oriented.
+Moreover, $x_1,\ldots, x_n$ denote its singular points.